 Guide to a Perfect trip in Egypt!

-When one thinks of Egypt it is hard to do so without seeing the pyramids of Giza in the mind's eye.
-These piles of limestone or mudbrick are the oldest known man-made structures on our planet and have actually survived longer in the period known as BCE (before the common era) than they have in CE (the common era).
+When one thinks of Egypt today, it is hard to do so without seeing the pyramids of Giza in the mind's eye.
+These huge structures of limestone or mudbrick are the oldest known man-made structures on our planet and have actually been around for longer in the period known as BCE (before the common era) than they have in CE (the common era).
 Since the dawn of recorded history, they have been an enigma, and this continues through to the present day, with more books and papers being written about them than any of the other ancient monuments in Egypt.
-Library shelves, throughout the world, are full of the various theories about how they were built, why they were built, and why they are located in certain places; and the full gambit of writing is used in these theories; from the well researched and referenced volumes, to the ones which, quite frankly, deserve to be in either the science-fiction sections or the children's ones.
+Library shelves, throughout the world, are full of the various theories about how they were built, why they were built, and why they are located in certain places.
+The full range of writing is used in pyramid theories, from the well researched and referenced volumes to others which, quite frankly, deserve to be in either the science-fiction section or the children's section.

-Why were they built at those sites?
 Recently this has become a popular question and more books and papers are starting to fill library shelves, with just as many websites dedicated to the subject as well.
 Again, there is a simple answer to this question and this is that the pyramids were built where they are because they are all on solid outcrops of limestone (well, not so solid in South Dashur, as the Bent Pyramid shows).
 But for the most part, they are.
 This serves 2 major purposes:

 Recently a new theory has been put forward and most of what it says matches known the evidence.
 It is called the "Cult of Re" theory and has shown that the positioning of the pyramids in the various pyramid fields creates lines which, when elongated, all reach the same point in modern-day Heliopolis in Cairo.
 Prior to the Greeks renaming the site as the "City of the Sun" it was known as Iunu and there was a huge sun temple, dedicated to the sun god Re, built here.
 Apart from this idiosyncrasy another interesting fact is that each of the pyramids that line up with Iunu was built by a pharaoh whose name ended with Re.
-The only field that does not measure up is the one at Abu Sir; the hill on which Saladin's Citadel sits obscures the line of sight, yet interestingly enough, just a few hundred metres to the northwest of the Abu Sir field lie the remnants of a couple of sun temples; and these are in the direct line of site from Iunu.
+The only field that does not measure up is the one at Abu Sir; the hill on which Saladin's Citadel sits obscures the line of sight, yet interestingly enough, just a few hundred meters to the northwest of the Abu Sir field lie the remnants of a couple of sun temples; and these are in the direct line of sight from Iunu.
 Sun Temples are not near as heavy as pyramids, so could these have been used as some kind of mirror to the cult?
-Whether this is just another coincidence or not, at least the facts and figures measure up, so perhaps there was another reason for the pyramids being built on the exact spot they occupy in each of the fields that were related to the worship of Re.
+Whether this is just another coincidence or not, at least the pyramid facts and figures measure up, so perhaps there was another reason for the pyramids being built on the exact spot they occupy in each of the fields that were related to the worship of Re.

-How many are there?
-Well, estimates range from 93 to 138 and this discrepancy is mainly due to arguments over what constitutes a pyramid.
+Well, estimates range from 93 to 138 and this discrepancy is mainly due to arguments over what exactly constitutes a pyramid.
 Most main pyramids had "queens" and/or supplementary pyramids built close to them, but sometimes it is hard to determine whether a pile of rocks is the remains of a pyramid or just a pile of rocks.